MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M05-Unit 4 Deploy Azure application gateway.md

 In this exercise, you will:

 + Task 1: Create an application gateway
-+ Task 2: Add backend targets
++ Task 2: Create virtual machines
 + Task 3: Add backend servers to backend pool
 + Task 4: Test the application gateway